 “He’s a guy that has been amazing for this club,” Curtin said.
 “He’s been a leader for our young guys, he speaks five languages, he’s been a rock in the locker room, a coach in the locker room.
 To give a 90-minute performance like that just speaks to the professional that he is.”

 While Collin and fellow starting centerback Stuart Findlay faced a lot of pressure, they at least did so as veterans.
 Harriel did so as a 20-year-old rookie with just six pro games under his belt, and he played at left back instead of his traditional place at right back.

 None of it fazed him.
-Harriel won seven duels, made three interceptions and six recoveries, and completed 14 of 20 passes, then nearly gave the Union an 87th-minute goal with a header that flew narrowly wide.
+Harriel won seven duels, made three interceptions and six recoveries, and completed 14 of 20 passes, then nearly gave the Union an 87th-minute goal with a header that flew just over the crossbar.
 But like the game as a whole, the miracle was not to be.